gautam748/gautam748/README.md

 - 👋 Hi, I’m @gautam748
-- 👀 I’m interested in Web3
+- 👀 I’m interested in Web3 and new things
 - 🌱 I’m currently learning bitcoin
 - 💞️ I’m looking to collaborate on bitcoin related projects
-- 📫 How to reach me ...
+- 📫 How to reach me: Gmail
 - 😄 Pronouns: ...
 - ⚡ Fun fact: Bitcoin is  elegant